Oxy-Client/Client/README.md

 # Injectable Minecraft 1.8.9 Client called "Oxy"

 ## Supported Clients
-- Injectable in a wide range of clients such as: Vanilla, Forge, Feather, Lunar, Badlion.
+- Injectable in a wide range of clients such as:
-- The only versions that are supported are: 1.8.9.
+- Vanilla 1.8.9
+- Forge Mod Loader 1.8.9
+- Feather Client 1.8.9
+- Lunar Client 1.8.9
+- Badlion Client 1.8.9

 ## Features
 - Screenshare prove / OBS and Discord share with extra feature called: "Fake Cursor" to hide the cursor when your in the gui while screen sharing.